 We cannot allow money to be the reason why we weren’t prepared when something went wrong – that’s one of the most important things I took to heart from my HSR training.
 Somebody getting hurt shouldn’t be the thing that starts a conversation about WHS and your voice at work.
 That’s something that should motivate everyone to want an HSR.
 We can’t afford to be reactive, so start being proactive.

 Did this peak your interest in kickstarting the process of getting an HSR in your workplace, or putting your own hand up for the role?
-Get in touch with your WHS Organiser Angela Bradshaw on firstname.lastname@example.org, or on 0438 316 820.
+Get in touch with the CPSU at email@example.com to speak to an Organiser and get the ball rolling.